Skip to content

 Write Passing Acceptance Tests#

-To adequately test the data source we will need to write a complete set of Acceptance Tests.
-You will need an AWS account for this which allows the provider to read to state of the associated resource.
+To adequately test the data source, include a complete set of Acceptance Tests.
+You will need an AWS account which allows the provider to read the associated resource.
 See Writing Acceptance Tests for a detailed guide on how to approach these.

 Ensure Format and Lint Checks are Passing Locally#

-Run go fmt to format your code, and install and run all linters to detect and resolve any structural issues with the implementation or documentation.
+Run make fmt to format your code, and install and run all linters to detect and resolve any structural issues with the implementation or documentation.

 make fmt